speedoholic/BookStore/README.md

 DONE

-Note: You will need to change the bundle id / provisioning team for running the app on your own device
+Note: You will need to change the bundle id / provisioning team for running the app on your own device.